 Abraham Lincoln University’s faculty and staff offer their sincere appreciation to the veterans and service members who have selflessly and courageously served in the United States military.
+We take great pride in our military-affiliated students and want prospective students to know about the military college benefits at their disposal at ALU.

 As a pioneer of distance learning, we understand the needs of today’s military service members and their families.
 ALU is committed to you in your pursuit of your educational goals and takes pride in delivering an online experience that meets your high standards.